synnaxlabs/synnax/client/ts/api/client.api.md

 export { Rate }

+// Warning: (ae-missing-release-tag) "Relationship" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type Relationship = z.infer<typeof relationshipSchemaZ>;

+// Warning: (ae-missing-release-tag) "RelationshipChange" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type RelationshipChange = change.Change<Relationship, undefined>;

+// Warning: (ae-missing-release-tag) "RelationshipDelete" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 type RelationshipDelete = change.Delete<Relationship, undefined>;

+// Warning: (ae-missing-release-tag) "relationshipSchemaZ" is part of the package's API, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
 // @public (undocumented)
 const relationshipSchemaZ: z.ZodObject<{
     from: z.ZodEffects<z.ZodUnion<[z.ZodUnion<[z.ZodEffects<z.ZodString, {